RebRut03/School_District_Analysis/README.md

   ![Top_Five_Updated](Resources/Top_Five_Updated.PNG)

 ### **Affect on Math and Reading Scores by Grade:**
-The following screen shots illustrate that the original Math and Reading scores, and the updated Math and Reading scores per grade level.
-As you can see the THS 9th graders have been replaced with Nan, and the remaining THS grade levels do not change.
+The following screen shots illustrate the original Math and Reading scores and the updated Math and Reading scores per grade level.
+As shown below, the THS ninth graders have been replaced with Nan, and the remaining THS grade levels do not change.

 - THS Original Math: